raphael-proust/raphael-proust.github.io/cv.md

-	I taught numerous courses for both teenagers (with Cambridge Coding Academy) and professionals (with Cambridge Spark) about several aspects of computer science.
+	I taught numerous courses for both teenagers (with Cambridge Coding Academy) and professionals (with Cambridge Spark) about several aspects of computer science and programming.
 I also trained teachers and tutors.

 ## Projects at the University of Cambridge